75% off

 For instance, imagine a competitor sells a product for $100.
 You decide to sell the product for $97, even if it means you’re going to take a loss on the sale.
 Penetration pricing strategies draw attention away from other businesses and can help increase brand awareness and loyalty, which can then lead to long-term contracts.

-This pricing strategy is a “no-frills” approach that involves minimising marketing and production expenses as much as possible.
-Used by a wide range of businesses, including generic food suppliers and discount retailers, economy pricing aims to attract the most price-conscious consumers.
-Because of the lower cost of expenses, companies can set a lower sales price and still turn a slight profit.
+This pricing strategy is a ‘no-frills’ approach that involves minimising marketing and production expenses as much as possible.
+Economy pricing aims to attract the most price-conscious consumers, while still turning a slight profit.
+It’s used by a wide range of businesses, including generic food suppliers and discount retailers.

 While economy pricing is incredibly useful for large companies like Kmart and Target, the technique can be dangerous for small businesses.
 Because small businesses lack the sales volume of larger companies, they may find it challenging to cut production costs.
-Additionally, as a young company, they may not have enough brand awareness to forgo custom branding.
+Additionally, young companies may not have enough brand awareness to forgo custom branding.

 With premium pricing, businesses set costs higher because they have a unique product or brand that no one can compete with.
 You should consider using this strategy if you have a considerable competitive advantage and know that you can charge a higher price without being undercut by a product of similar quality.

-Because customers need to perceive products and/or services as being worth the higher price tag, a business has to work hard to create a perception of value.
-Along with creating a high-quality product and/or service, owners should ensure that the product’s or service’s packaging, the store’s decor and the marketing strategy associated with the product and service all combine to support the premium price.
+Because customers need to perceive products as being worth the higher price tag, a business has to work hard to create a perception of value.
+Along with creating a high-quality product, business owners should ensure that their product’s packaging, the store’s decor, and the associated marketing strategy all combine to support the premium price.

-An example of premium pricing is seen in the luxury car industry.
-Companies like Tesla can get away with higher prices because they’re offering products, like autonomous cars, that are unique compared to anything else on the market.
+Examples of premium pricing can be seen in the luxury car industry.
+Companies like Tesla can get away with higher prices because they’re offering products that are unique (such as, for instance, autonomous cars), compared with anything else on the market.

 For example, setting the price of a watch at $199 is proven to attract more consumers than setting it at $200, even though the actual difference here is quite small.
 One explanation for this trend is that consumers tend to put more attention on the first number on a price tag than the last.
 The goal of psychology pricing is to increase demand by creating an illusion of enhanced value for the consumer.

-Small business owners should keep in mind that the profits they earn on the higher-value items must make up for the losses they take on the lower-value product.
+Small business owners should keep in mind that the profits they earn on higher-value items must make up for the losses they take on lower-value products.
 They should also consider how much they’ll save in overhead and storage space by pushing out older products.

 Grow Your Business with QuickBooks

 If you expand your business across state or international lines, you’ll need to consider geographical pricing.
 Geographical pricing involves setting a price point based on the location where it’s sold.
-Factors for the changes in prices include things like taxes, tariffs, shipping costs and location-specific rent.
+Changes in prices include factors like taxes, tariffs, shipping costs, and location-specific rent.

 If you notice that sales are declining because of external factors, you may want to consider a value pricing strategy.
 Value pricing occurs when external factors, like a sharp increase in competition or a recession, force the small business to provide value to its customers to maintain sales.